On rank one log del Pezzo surfaces in characteristic different from two and three: Log del Pezzo surfaces with tigers

 \textbf{Case 2b}: Suppose $T_1$ is a net and $C$ lies in the smooth locus of $T_1$.
 If $C$ is a section, we get description $(2)$.
 If $C$ is a fiber instead, then $E_1$ is a double section with negative self-intersection, contradiction.

 \textbf{Case 2c:} Assume we get a birational transformation.
 If $C$ contracts, then $(S_1, A_1)$ satisfies again the hypothesis of the lemma, unless $S_1$ is Gorenstein.
 This way we get descriptions (3) and (4).
-If we go to a smooth banana instead, $C_1\cap A_1$ must consist of smooth points (since otherwise $C_1^2 = 2$ and $A_1^2 = 2$, which would contradict the fact that $\tilde{C}_1$ is an integer) and we get description (5).
+If we go to a smooth banana instead we get description (5).
+If the banana contains a singular points, then we get description (6) by Lemma \ref{singular_banana}.

 \textbf{Case 3:} The last case is the one in which $C$ passes through a $(2,n,2)$ point.
 Extract the $(-n)$ curve.
 If $T_1$ is a net, then $C$ must be a fiber, $E_1$ a section.
-This is description (6).
+This is description (7).
 If we have a birational contraction instead, $C$ can't contract and we must have a fence.
 Clearly there must be only one $(2)$ point on $A_1$ since $C_1$ is in the smooth locus of $S_1$, therefore $\Sigma_1$ contracts the other $A_1$ point down to a smooth point.
-This is description (7). \end{proof}
+This is description (8). \end{proof}